 Got a digital SLR?
 Great!
 Confused about what P, Tv, Av, M, A-DEP stand for?
 Don’t worry, you can ignore most of these.
-Here’s the 10% of settings you need to know about.
+Here are the 10% of settings you need to know about.

-Before we dive into the exact camera settings you need, I’ll admit it – I love Canon, and because of this, the settings lingo is skewed towards Canon, but for anyone using a Nikon, Panasonic or Sony don’t worry, just remember:
+Before we dive into the exact camera settings you need, I’ll admit it – I love Canon.
+Because of this, the settings lingo is skewed towards Canon, but for anyone using a Nikon, Panasonic or Sony don’t worry, just remember:

 - Tv (Time Value) for Canon = S (Shutter Priority ) for other camera makes